John Bull: Origin

 John Bull originated as a satirical character created by John Arbuthnot, a friend of Jonathan Swift and Alexander Pope.
 Bull first appeared in 1712 in Arbuthnot's pamphlet Law is a Bottomless Pit.
 The same year Arbuthnot published a four-part political narrative The History of John Bull.
 In this satirical treatment of the War of the Spanish Succession, John Bull brings a lawsuit against various figures intended to represent the kings of France (Louis Baboon) and Spain (Lord Strutt), as well as institutions both foreign and domestic.
 The allegory was intended primarily as attack against the Whigs, their foreign policy and their financiers who were profiting from the war.
+In Arbuthnot's work John Bull personifies England while his sister Peg symbolises his native Scotland.

 William Hogarth and other British writers made Bull, originally derided, "a heroic archetype of the freeborn Englishman."
-Later, the figure of Bull was disseminated overseas by illustrators and writers such as American cartoonist Thomas Nast and Irish writer George Bernard Shaw, author of John Bull's Other Island.
+Later, the figure of Bull was disseminated overseas by illustrators and writers such as the American cartoonist Thomas Nast and the Irish writer George Bernard Shaw, author of John Bull's Other Island.

-Starting in the 1760s, Bull was portrayed as an Anglo-Saxon country dweller.
-He was almost always depicted in a buff-coloured waistcoat and a simple frock coat (in the past Navy blue, but more recently with the Union Jack colours).
+Starting in the 1760s Bull was portrayed as an Anglo-Saxon country-dweller.
+He was almost always depicted in a buff-coloured waistcoat and a simple frock coat (in the past navy blue, but more recently with the Union Jack colours).
 Britannia, or a lion, is sometimes used as an alternative in some editorial cartoons.

 As a literary figure, John Bull is well-intentioned, frustrated, full of common sense, and entirely of native country stock.
 Unlike Uncle Sam later, he is not a figure of authority but rather a yeoman who prefers his small beer and domestic peace, possessed of neither patriarchal power nor heroic defiance.
-John Arbuthnot provided him with a sister named Peg (Scotland), and a traditional adversary in Louis Baboon (the House of Bourbon in France).
+Arbuthnot provided him with a sister named Peg (Scotland), and a traditional adversary in Louis Baboon (the House of Bourbon in France).
 Peg continued in pictorial art beyond the 18th century, but the other figures associated with the original tableau dropped away.
-John Bull himself continued to frequently appear as a national symbol in posters and cartoons as late as World War I.
+John Bull himself continued to frequently appear as a national symbol in posters and cartoons as late as the First World War.